Key Sustainability Focus Areas

 Aligned to

 Acknowledging the extent to which our operational activities may affect natural ecosystems such as land, air, water and soil, we steadfastly adhere to all applicable local and international environmental regulations and take steps to encourage compliance across our supply chain.
-Supporting this, we continually expand our environmental sustainability framework to consider new challenges, risks and requirements, thus preserving our reputation as a responsible corporate citizen.
+In support of this, we continually strengthen our environmental sustainability framework to keep pace with emerging challenges and requirements, thus preserving our reputation as a responsible corporate citizen.

 Our approach encompasses:

-- Adopting responsible project development practices in our Property Division, including via the undertaking of the Environmental Impact Assessments (“EIA”) for projects exceeding 50 hectares in size
+• Adopting responsible project development practices in our Property Division, including via undertaking Environmental Impact Assessments (“EIA”) for projects exceeding 50 hectares in size